-With mobile network operators (MNOs) spending around US$15 billion on energy use annually, energy efficiency is a strategic priority for them globally.
+With mobile network operators (MNOs) spending around US$ 17 billion on energy use annually, energy efficiency is a strategic priority for them globally.
 As mobile use expands, so does the demand for energy, particularly by the network infrastructure.

 In 2010, the GSMA launched the Mobile Energy Efficiency (MEE) Benchmarking service which helps MNOs measure and monitor the relative efficiency of their radio access networks.
 It identifies underperforming networks and quantifies the potential efficiency gains available, which are typically around 10-25 per cent across an MNO’s portfolio.
-There are currently 35 MNOs participating in the service, accounting for more than 200 networks and over half of global mobile subscribers.
+40 MNOs have participated in the service, accounting for more than 200 networks and over half of global mobile subscribers.

 The benefits for MNOs include:

 - A detailed analysis of the relative performance of their networks benchmarked against a large dataset

 - A unique ‘normalisation’ analysis which enables a like-for-like comparison of networks whilst maintaining confidentiality as external comparisons are made anonymously